 While all babies are vulnerable to infections, some may be more susceptible to pneumonia than others.

 What Are The Risk Factors Of A Baby Getting Pneumonia?

 - Children less than two years old are more prone to pneumonia infections due to their developing immune system, which isn’t strong enough to fight all pathogens.

 - Babies exposed to second-hand smoke and pollution can be at higher risk due to damage to the lungs.
 Children below the age of one year are most prone to damage to the lungs caused by smoke.

 - Children who have an innately weak immune system, due to HIV-AIDS or cancer treatment are more prone to infection.

-- Acute chronic lung problems like cystic fibrosis and asthma impact lung health and leave it open to infection.
+- Acute chronic lung problems like cystic fibrosisiXA genetic disorder that causes severe damage to multiple organs, including the respiratory and digestive tract and asthma impact lung health and leave it open to infection.

 - With an existing lung infection, a baby’s immune system is already burdened, which causes opportunistic pathogens to cause pneumonia.

 - Certain medical conditions such as a gag-reflex or trouble coughing and diseases like measles also make the baby susceptible to catching pneumonia.
 Living in a crowded environment also makes a baby prone to pneumonia.